$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Introduction

 The appropriate choice of a norm on $K^n$ (using a scalar product when $K=\R$, a hermitian product when $K=\C$ or a non-archimedean norm when $K=\Q_p$) induces a metric structure on $K\mathrm{P}^{n-1}$ and the group $\mathrm{Iso}(K^n)\subset \GL(K^n)$ of linear, norm preserving transformations, acts by isometries on the projective space.
 In this context it is natural to put a probability distribution on the space of polynomials $K[x_1, \ldots, x_n]_{(d)}$ which is invariant under the action of $\mathrm{Iso}(K^n)$ induced by change of variables -- there should be no preferred points or directions in projective space.
 An interesting problem is therefore to find (and possibly classify) all the probability distributions on $K[x_1, \ldots, x_n]_{(d)}$ having this property.

-When $K=\R, \C$, and in the case of nondegenerate \emph{gaussian} distributions, this problem is equivalent to the problem of finding scalar products (hermitian structures in the complex case) on $K[x_1, \ldots, x_n]_{(d)}$ which are preserved by orthogonal (unitary in the complex case) change of variables, and it was solved by Kostlan \cite{Kostlan93} using representation theory.
+When $K=\R, \C$, and in the case of nondegenerate \emph{gaussian} distributions, this problem is equivalent to the problem of finding scalar products (hermitian structures in the complex case) on $K[x_1, \ldots, x_n]_{(d)}$ which are preserved by orthogonal change of variables, and it was solved by Kostlan \cite{Kostlan93} using representation theory.

-If $K=\C$, then $\mathrm{Iso}(\C^n)\simeq U(n,\C)$ and, since the change of variables representation is irreducible, by Schur's Lemma there is a unique such hermitian structure (up to multiples).
+More precisely, if $K=\C$, then $\mathrm{Iso}(\C^n)\simeq U(n,\C)$ and, since the representation is irreducible, by Schur's Lemma there is a unique such hermitian structure (up to multiples).
+This is called the Bombieri--Weyl hermitian structure.

 If $K=\R$, then $\mathrm{Iso}(\R^n)\simeq O(n, \R)$ and the representation \emph{is not} irreducible.
 Its irreducible summands are spaces of spherical harmonics and there is a whole $\lfloor \frac{d}{2}\rfloor$-dimensional family of scalar products having the desired property, see \cite{Kostlan93}.